New York Disability Insurance (QUOTES, COST & COVERAGE)

-NY Disability Insurance
+New York Disability Insurance

 New York disability insurance helps cover your expenses if you are unable to work due to illness or injury.
 Throughout your work history, the probability of becoming disabled is higher than death before the age of 65.
 So why aren’t more people purchasing disability insurance policies?

 Disability insurance, also known as disability income insurance, is a coverage that protects your income against the risk of disability.
 For example, if a worker suffers from an inability to perform their work duties due to a disorder or an injury, they will not earn an income if they don’t have disability insurance, but if they do, the policy will cover them until they are able to resume work.